gparatore123/nightmare/modules/06-ROP/unit_07.md

 ```

 This time we need to first call bin<sub>sh</sub>() with magicbeef being
-deadbeef and then we need to call bad() afterwards to get our shell.
+deadbeef and then we need to call bad() afterward to get our shell.
 This might seem like no problem, at first, but once we try it out,
 you'll see where the challenge arises.